tanc/gridsome-cockpit-source/README.md

-# @gridsome/source-cockpit
+# Cockpit CMS source plugin for Gridsome

-> Cockpit source for Gridsome.
-This package is under development and API might change before v1 is released.
+> This package is under development and API may change before v1 is released.

 ## Install

+Use one of:

-- `yarn add @gridsome/source-cockpit`
+- `yarn add @tanc/gridsome-source-cockpit`
-- `npm install @gridsome/source-cockpit`
+- `npm install @tanc/gridsome-source-cockpit`

 ## Usage